theCanadianHat/OCA8/chapters/intro/assessmentTest.md

 - G. The code does not compile.

 ## A10.
+C, D, F. Immediately after line 9, only `Grasshopper g1` is eligible for garbage collection since `one` and `two` point to `Grasshopper g2`.
+Immediately after line 10, we still only have `Grasshopper g1` eligible for garbage collection.
+Reference `one` points to `g1` and reference `two` is `null`.
+Immediately after line 11, both `Grssshopper` objects are eligible foe garbage collection since both `one` and `two` point to `null`.
+The code does compile.
+Although it is traditional to declare instance variables early in the class, you don't have to. for more information, see Chapter 1.

 ## Q11.
 What is the output of the following program?
 ```java